rng-guy/NFSMWBartender/README.txt

  • The Heat-level reset fix is incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
 To disable this ExtraOptions feature, edit its "NFSMWExtraOptionsSettings.ini" configuration file.
-If you do this, you can still change the maximum available Heat level with VltEd: The "0xe8c24416" parameter of a given "race_bin_XY" VltEd entry determines the maximum Heat level (1-10) while you are at Blacklist rival #XY.
+If you do this, you can still change the maximum available Heat level with VltEd: The "0xe8c24416" parameter of a given "race_bin_XY" VltEd entry determines the maximum Heat level (1-10) at Blacklist rival #XY.

  • If you don't install the optional missing textures ("FixMissingTextures.end"), then the game will not display a number next to Heat gauges in menus for cars with Heat levels above 5.